muhammadfarhan720/Inventory_Management_-Java---SQL-/README.md

-# Inventory Management – Java & MySQL
+# Inventory Management System – Java & MySQL

-This repository contains the **backend source code** for an Inventory Management Software that I had previously designed for my workspace.
+This repository contains the **backend source code** for an Inventory Management System designed for workspace operations.
 The software is developed in **Java** and uses **MySQL** for online database management.

 ---